This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Doing dangerous activities when you use barbiturates

 - Trouble getting along with others when you use barbiturates

-- Chest pain, sweating, or breathing problems
+- You have chest pain, sweating, or breathing problems.

 Treatment for barbiturate abuse:

 - A detox program includes medicine and treatment to reduce withdrawal symptoms when you stop taking barbiturates.
 You will be in the hospital with close monitoring and care.